<! SIDE menu begin>

 - Both satellite (grid) and in-situ (tabular) data are included on

-ERDDAP servers, facilitating analyses of spatial and temporal environmental
+ERDDAP servers, facilitating analyses for spatial and temporal environmental

-ERDDAP is created and maintained by NOAA Fisheries, Southwest Fisheries
+ERDDAP is created and maintained by NOAA Fisheries Service, Southwest Fisheries

 Science Center, Environmental Research Division and NOAA CoastWatch